sjspielman/UTbiocomputing2015/Lessons/bash.md

 ----------|--------|---------
 -b | ignore leading blanks | `sort -b filename > filename.sorted`
 -r | reverse | `sort -r filename`
--k POS1 | sort by field in POS1 | sort by field 2: `sort -k 2 filename` <br> sort by second character in field 2: `sort -k 2.2 filename`
+-k POS1 | sort by field/character indicated by POS1 | sort by field 2: `sort -k 2 filename` <br> sort by second character in field 2: `sort -k 2.2 filename`
 -k POS1,POS2 | sort based on the characters from POS1 to POS2 | sort by characters in fields 2 and 3: `sort -k 2,3 filename` <br> sort starting with second character in field 2 up to and including field 3: `sort -k 2.2,3 filename`